alonho/pytrace/README.md

 	$ export TRACE_MODULES=/Users/alon/project

-Multiple folders can be separated by a colon (':') can be used.
+You can specify a colon (:) separated list of folders as well.

 TODO
 ----